-- Built platform above floor, in dead space below bottom of cabinet - All 3 battery sections would fit, except long section doesn't fit through cabinet doors. - Currently, it sits on the floor below the shelf.
+- Built platform above floor, in dead space below bottom of cabinet - All 3 battery sections would fit, with the top of the T disconnected at the coolant manifold. - Forward section has left the RV for another project...

 Safety

 - Lots of energy stored in these batteries, and it's very readily available - Need to minimize potential for short circuits where there isn't any circuit protection - Keep things covered as much as possible - One tool in hand at a time, set tool down before doing anything else.